petebaker/r-makefile-definitions/README.md

 R related Makefile definitions
 =============

+Also see [the blog site](http://www.petebaker.id.au "Peter Baker's outback R blog") for this and related material.

 **GNU Make** is a commonly used tool as part of the process for managing software projects.